Reviews You Can Rely On

 The Fox Racing Tailgate Cover may not have the flashiest features, but it gets the job done at a lower price than the competition.
 This cover uses a traditional feed-through buckle design with three straps for quick and easy installation.
 The size small we ordered fit well on a Toyota Tacoma and should work on most small and mid-sized pickups.
 The padded material is coated, and while it doesn't feel like the most robust, it is water-resistant and should stand up well to wet climates or mud.
 The bike hold is secure, and the straps are user-friendly and adjustable up or down on a webbing loop for optimal positioning across different frame shapes and sizes.
 The tailgate handle opening is somewhat small, but we expect it to work well with most trucks.
 Users also have the option of using the velcro patch to roll the tailgate handle flap up and out of the way for easy access.

-The Fox Racing tailgate pad is simple and effective, but we feel there is room for improvement.
-For instance, the pad lacks separation bumpers that hold the bikes in position, so they may move around if you don't strap them down.
+Even though it's simple and effective, the Fox Racing tailgate pad still has some room for improvement.
+For example, the pad does not have separation bumpers to hold the bikes in position, so they may move around if you don't strap them down.
 If left open when not in use, the down tube straps could also become lost, as they are not secured to the pad otherwise.
 We liked the camo colorway we tested, and the logo is large but still relatively subtle.
-It is also available in black and a Large size with a 6-bike capacity for full-sized trucks.
+It also comes in black and a Large size with a 6-bike capacity for full-sized trucks.
 But if your bike costs more than a vehicle, you may prefer to secure it in place for rough roads with a pad like the Race Face T2 Tailgate Pad.

 tailgate pad